What does it mean to love Him with all your mind?

-That's a question I often ask as I homeschool our two teenaged sons.
+That's a question I often asked as I homeschooled our sons.

-When I think about how the Bible is banned in many countries…and about how countless believers have sacrificed their freedom and even their lives to spread the message of God’s love and salvation…another question naturally arises:
+When I think about how the Bible is banned in many countries and about believers sacrificing their freedom—some their lives—to spread the message of God’s love ... another question arises:

 Are we exercising our freedom responsibly?

 Reflecting upon that question, I decided we would tackle memorizing the entire book of Philippians in the 16 weeks leading up to Easter.

 We committed to reading the entire book of Philippians every day as a family.

 And I planned to create strategically formatted Scripture memory flashcard for my sons.